KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 Once you have clicked the **Add** button, you can fill in the dataset definition form.
 Each tab in the right panel corresponds to a step of the dataset definition process.

-In the **Detail** tab you define the Name, the Label and an optional Description of the dataset (refer to :numref:`datasetpanel`).
-In the lower part you can see a versioning system for the dataset: Knowage supports dataset versioning, as shown in :numref:`datasetversioning`, therefore, each time you edit and save a dataset, the older version is archived and is still accessible from the lower part of the detail panel.
+In the **Detail** tab you define the Name, the Label and an optional Description of the dataset (refer to figure below).

 .. _datasetpanel:
 .. figure:: media/image22.png

     Dataset Panel.

+In the lower part you can see a versioning system for the dataset: Knowage supports dataset versioning, as shown in figure below, therefore, each time you edit and save a dataset, the older version is archived and is still accessible from the lower part of the detail panel.

 .. _datasetversioning:
 .. figure:: media/image25.png